DhyeyR-007/Picard-Lefschetz-Integral-Calculus/README.md

 ## Overview
-**plind.py** (Picard-Lefschetz Integration in N-Dimensions) is a Python package that facilitates the application of the Picard-Lefschetz method to calculate integrals of highly oscillatory functions in multiple dimensions.
+I created **plind.py** (Picard-Lefschetz Integration in N-Dimensions), a Python package that facilitates the application of the Picard-Lefschetz method to calculate integrals of highly oscillatory functions in multiple dimensions.

 ## Purpose
 This package is specifically designed for users who need to compute integrals of the form: